Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

   print(e)
   exit(1) # false
 ```
-change the chmod u+x
+chmod u+x ./backend-flask/bin/flask/health-check

-The next step is to create the cloudwatch log group. use the following command using the terminal
+The next step is to create the cloudwatch log group. use the following command using the terminal:
 ```
 aws logs create-log-group --log-group-name cruddur aws logs put-retention-policy --log-group-name cruddur --retention-in-days 1